Mahyavanshi: Subdivisions

-The Mahyavanshis are primarily divided into exogamous clans like Mathariya, Aatekar Pardinar, Kantharia, Barodia,varodia,Chaseia, Surti, Barot, Patel, Kosadia, Kosambia, Khanvanshi, Rana, Rathod, Gohel, Solanki, Tawdia, Vaghela, Makwana, Zala, Padaya,Vanzwala, Maru.
+The Mahyavanshis are primarily divided into exogamous clans like Mathariya, Aatekar Pardinar, Damania, Kantharia, Barodia, Chaseia, Surti, Kosadia, Khanvanshi, Parmar, Rana, Rathod, Gohel, Solanki, Tawdia and Vaghela.

 Distribution

-The community members are mainly located in regions of Gujarat, other than Kutch,].
-There are some in Rajasthan.
-The population is particularly numerous in Ahmedabad, Dahod, Surat, Valsad, Navsari ,Vyara,Mumbai, and from Bharuch to Dahanu Bordi of Maharashtra state.
+The community members are mainly located in regions of Gujarat, other than Kutch, and in Daman.
+There are some in Maharashtra and Rajasthan.
+The population is particularly numerous in Ahmedabad, Dahod, Mumbai and Surat.